 He has traveled extensively including an overland journey from Sydney to London via S.E.
 Asia, China, Japan, Russia and Europe.
 Rolling in a typhoon in the sea between Japan and Russia he wondered how he’d save his sketchbook when the ship sank.
 He undertook artist residencies all over Europe and most recently has been living in New York where he has worked for a wide variety of high profile clients and taken the city by storm with his personal project www.allthebuildingsinnewyork.com

-Currently he works out of two studios: one in The Pencil Factory in Brooklyn, New York, and from his homeland studio by the beach in Sydney, Australia.
+Currently he works out of two studios: one in The Pencil Factory in Brooklyn, New York, and the other from his homeland studio by the beach in Sydney, Australia.

 2013 | All The Buildings In New York, Poketo, Los Angeles